 In connection with our short- and long-term capital resources, we have an effective shelf registration statement on Form S-3 on file with the SEC that allows us to periodically offer and sell, individually or in any combination, shares of common stock, shares of preferred stock, warrants to purchase shares of common stock or preferred stock, and units consisting of any combination of the foregoing types of securities, up to a total of \$25.00 million, of which all is available.
 However, we may offer and sell no more than one-third of our public float (which is the aggregate market value of our outstanding common stock held by non-affiliates) in any 12-month period.
-Our ability to issue equity securities under the shelf registration statement is subject to market conditions, which may be in turn, subject to, among other things, the potential disruption and volatility that may be caused by ongoing effects of the COVID-19 pandemic.
-Any capital raise is not assured and may not be at terms that would be acceptable to us.
+As outlined above under the caption, Long-Term Liquidity and Capital Structure, our ability to issue equity securities under the shelf registration statement is subject to market conditions, which may be in turn, subject to, among other things, the potential disruption and volatility that may be caused by ongoing macroeconomic effects of the COVID-19 pandemic and the risks associated with the potential delisting of our common stock on the Nasdaq Capital Market if we fail to regain compliance with applicable Nasdaq Listing Rules within the periods of time described therein.
+Accordingly, any capital raise is not assured and these conditions may adversely affect our ability to raise capital under the shelf registration statement, if at all.